 iv.
 Compliance under section 185 and 186 of The Companies Act 2013

 In our opinion and according to the information and explanations given to us thecompany has complied with the provisions of section 185 and 186 of the Companies Act 2013with respect to loans and investments made.

-iv.
+v.
 Compliance under section 73 to 76 of The Companies Act 2013 and Rules framed thereunder while accepting Deposits

 According to the information and explanations given to us in respect of statutorydues:

-b) There are no dues of Income Tax and Service Tax which have not been deposited as on31st March 2019 on account of disputes.
+b) There are no dues of Income Tax and Service Tax which have not been deposited as on31st March 2021 on account of disputes.

 In our opinion and according to the information and explanations given to us theCompany has not defaulted in the repayment of loans or borrowings to banks financialinstitutions or debenture holders except in cases where the installments of bank loanshave been delayed as on 31.03.2021.
 Company has availed the benefit of Moratorium Schemegiven by the Govt. of India in respect of repayment of Loans and Interest their on.

 To the best of our knowledge and according to the information and explanations given tous no fraud by the Company and no material fraud on the Company by its officers oremployees has been noticed or reported during the year.